clydedsouza/clydedsouza-web-api/portfolio/speaking/nuget-presentation-datacom.md

 ---

 After spending a few months learning how to build NuGet packages, teaching a class online and of course, using NuGet packages in so many project over the last few years, I decided to share this experience at Datacom's Developer Community of Practice (DevCOP).
-During this lunch and learn presentation I spoke about how you would create and publish a NuGet package along with a live demo!
-This session ended with a Q&A session with a lot of interaction with the audience in the room as well as with the people joining via Skype.
+During this lunch and learn presentation, I spoke about how you would create and publish a NuGet package along with a live demo!
+This session ended with a Q&A session with a lot of interaction with the audience in the room as well as with people joining via Skype.